FAQs

 • Access to the HHGC Community

-• Book tee times with HHGC members
+• The ability to book tee times with HHGC members

-• HHGC social events
+• Invitations to HHGC social events

-• HHGC social golf events
+• Invitations to HHGC social golf events

-• HHGC Majors Golf Events
+• Participation in HHGC Majors Golf Events

-• HHGC Growler Cup Season-Long Standings
+• Eligibility for HHGC Growler Cup Season-Long Standings

-• SCGA Membership ($36 value)
+• SCGA Membership (a $36 value)

-• USGA GHIN
+• USGA GHIN number

-• Access to SCGA Events
+• Access to SCGA Events and Perks

-• Member sign-up gift
+• A member sign-up gift

 That’s great that you are already an SCGA member and have an established GHIN number (handicap).
 You have two options of joining HHGC.